-I made my way to Plaza / Parque Bolivar to sit down and have some lunch, the monument to Bolivar is quite
+Plaza Bolivar is a good place to sit down and have some lunch.
+The monument to Bolivar is quite

 spectacular with its 6 white columns and surrounding palm trees.
-I found Plaza de la Independencia also known as San Sebastian Square, it is dominated by a 32m high
+Plaza de la Independencia also known as San Sebastian Square is dominated by a 32m high

 clock tower and church Ministerio Parroquial de San Sebastian.
-Down the road a little I came to a small park that had several flower sellers and a monument to Dr.
+Down the road a little is a small park that has several flower sellers and a monument of Dr.

 Lautaro Loriza.
 Nearby is an orange church and monument to Mercedes de Jesus Molina y Ayala